Last updated on November 22nd, 2021

 “Flats boats” without motors are propelled by a method called “poling” where the boat is pushed along using a long pole, usually with a forked end.
-This is preferred over standard fishing boats on the flats because their shallow and stealth design allow the angler to get closer when in pursuing of these very keen and elusive fish in sometimes less than a foot of water.
+This is preferred over standard fishing boats on the flats because their shallow and stealth design allows the angler to get closer when in pursuit of these very keen and elusive fish in sometimes less than a foot of water.

 Bonefish Fishing Seasons

 The Upper Keys is more productive during the fall/winter.
 The early spring and fall seasons have been known to produce some really big catches.
-The Florida state record for the species is a 16 pounds, 3 ounces fish caught off Islamorada.
+The Florida state record for the species is a 16-pound, 3-ounce fish caught off Islamorada.